 “If debugging is the process of removing bugs, then programming must be the process of putting them in.” – Edsger W. Dijkstra, theoretical computer scientist

 The folks at OzCode apparently had Edsger’s quote in mind when they made this diverse debugger.
-It lets you directly compare multiple objects and collections in a clear side-by-side view, and provides a deep search functionality that drastically cuts down the time you spend hunting for specific properties or values.
-It also gives visual reference points to track where you are in a for each loop, among a multitude of other features.
-It’s unavoidable that you’ll spend a large portion of your time debugging, but it needn’t be soul crushing or time consuming.
+It lets you directly compare multiple objects and collections in a clear side-by-side view, and provides deep search functionality that drastically cuts down the time you spend hunting for specific properties or values.
+It also gives visual reference points to track where you are in for each loop, among a multitude of other features.
+It’s unavoidable that you’ll spend a large portion of your time debugging, but it needn’t be soul-crushing or time-consuming.